Charles Yardley Weaver: Municipal

 Weaver ran for a seat to Edmonton City Council in the 1921 Edmonton municipal election.
 He won the first place seat out of seven to head the polls and earn a two-year term in office.

 Weaver did not run for a second municipal term in 1923.
-The City of Edmonton named two streets in his honor in 1988, Weaver Drive and Weaver Point.
+The City of Edmonton named two streets in his honour in 1988: Weaver Drive and Weaver Point.

 Provincial

 Weaver ran for a seat to the Alberta Legislature as a candidate under the Conservative banner in the 1926 Alberta general election.
-He received enough votes to top the vote threshold (the quota that under Single transferable voting was the requirement to take a seat) and won a seat on the First Count in the 6th Alberta Legislature.
+He received enough votes to top the vote threshold (the quota that under single transferable voting was the requirement to take a seat) and won a seat on the first count in the 6th Alberta Legislature.

 Weaver ran for re-election in the 1930 Alberta general election.
 He held on to his seat, winning the fifth of the six seats in late vote transfers.

-Shortly after the election, Weaver died suddenly of a heart attack at his home in Edmonton, Alberta at approximately 7:30 pm on October 1, 1930.
-The city of Edmonton named two streets in his honor in 1988; Weaver Drive and Weaver Point.
+Shortly after the election, Weaver died suddenly of a heart attack at his home in Edmonton at approximately 7:30 pm on October 1, 1930.
+The city of Edmonton named two streets in his honour in 1988: Weaver Drive and Weaver Point.